virtual-labs/exp-transformations-translation-iiith/experiment/theory.md

 #### Introduction to Translation:

 Translation is a fundamental transformation in computer graphics that involves displacing objects from one position to another within a three-dimensional coordinate space.
 It plays a crucial role in repositioning graphical elements to achieve desired visual effects.

 #### Translation in 3D Space:

 In 3D graphics, the translation of a point (x, y, z) involves moving it along the x, y, and z axes by specific amounts represented by the translation vector (v<sub>x</sub>, v<sub>y</sub>, v<sub>z</sub>).
-The new coordinates (x', y', z') after translation can be expressed mathematically using matrix multiplciation.
+The new coordinates (x', y', z') after translation can be expressed mathematically using matrix multiplication.

 #### Matrix Representation of Translation in 3D:

 The translation operation in 3D space can be efficiently represented using a 4x4 matrix T as follows:

 <img src="./images/translation-matrix.png">

 #### Matrix Multiplication for Translation:

 To apply the translation matrix T to a point (x, y, z), the matrix multiplication is performed as follows:

 <img src="./images/point_translation.png">